What is a Mother and Baby Unit?

 A Mother and Baby Unit (MBU) is a specialist inpatient treatment unit where mothers with mental illness are admitted with their babies.

 Our research indicates that women who receive care for postpartum psychosis in MBUs (rather than in a General Psychiatric Unit, separated from their baby) feel more satisfied with the care they receive, recover more quickly and feel more confident with their baby when they go home.
 Keeping mum and baby together is important not only for a woman's recovery but for mother-child bonding and an infant's development.

 Where are the Mother and Baby Units in the UK?

-England has 19 units and Scotland has two Mother and Baby Units (MBUs).
+England has 19 units, Scotland has two Mother and Baby Units (MBU) and Wales has one.

 Map from the Maternal Mental Health Alliance.

 UK Mother and Baby Units - Google Map

 View UK Mother and Baby Units in a larger map.